ato/viewenvy/README.md

 ViewEnvy provides Rails-style views for Java web applications using Groovy as an expression language.
 Highlights:

-* Simple static method helpers (with block syntax!) not tag libraries
+* Simple static method helpers (with block syntax!)
 * Partials with `provide` and `contentFor`
-* Asynchronous template blocks
+* Asynchronous content blocks

 Syntax
 ------